 The JMEUCE is a research institute which engages in research on a range of topics pertaining to EU-Canada relations, comparative EU-Canada public policies, and EU policies more generally.
-It is one of five EU Centres across Canada and part of a network around the globe.
+It is one of five EU Centers across Canada and part of a network around the globe.
 As part of its research, the Centre focuses on pressing policy issues that affect both Europe and Canada.
-These themes include but not limited to, health care delivery, environmental and energy security, international trade, and the connection between migration and security.
+These themes include but are not limited to, health care delivery, environmental and energy security, international trade, and the connection between migration and security.
 By comparing Europe and Canada, our goal is to highlight relevant lessons that the two partners across the Atlantic can learn from each other.
 The JMEUCE also supports student learning of the EU through courses, speakers, research projects, scholarships, and the opportunity for student exchanges.
-The JM Network in Health Law and Policy is a consortium of international universities, led by Dalhousie University, focusing on building connections and capacity in health law across Europe and North America.
+The JM Network in Health Law and Policy is a consortium of international universities, led by Dalhousie University, focusing on building connections and capacity in health law and capacity across Europe and North America.
 The Centre and the Network are both located near the Department on the third floor of the Henry Hicks Building.
-More information is available at http://www.dal.ca/diff/euce.htm
+More information is available at Jean Monnet European Union Centre of Excellence (JMEUCE) - Dalhousie University.